Responsive Menu

 However, it’s not only the culture but the town’s religious relevance too, that makes it a big name in this game.

-Bikaner has probably the best architectural places in all of Rajasthan.
+Bikaner has probably the best architectural places in this entire trip plan for Rajasthan.

 Its ornate buildings are one of a kind and its museum display does take one back in time.

 A trip to Bikaner can be concluded in a total of 2 days.
-In, you’ll be able to see the Junagarh Fort, Lalgarh Palace, and even National Camel research institute.
+In, you’ll be able to see the Junagarh Fort, Lalgarh Palace, and even the National Camel Research Institute.

 If you are visiting Rajasthan in summer, Mount Abu will be the only destination not scorching with heat.
 Set on a rocky plateau, this hill station is best known for its century-old Dilwara Temples.
 Come here for a day or more to relax and enjoy the breathtaking views.